Slides 📊

 The placebo effect is a medical phenomenon in which people experience real physiological or psychological changes simply because they believe they’re receiving treatment, even when the “treatment” is inert.

 In medical experiments, the control group is designed to account for this.
-A placebo is a dummy treatment designed to be indistinguishable from the real treatment but lacking the active ingredient.
+A placebo is a dummy treatment designed to be indistinguishable from the real treatment but lacking the key ingredient.
 Sugar pills that look identical to medication, saline injections that feel like real injections, or sham procedures that mimic real surgeries all serve as placebos.

 To prevent further confounding of the placebo effect or any other subjective belief, a techinque called blinding is also used.